Being authentic means different things to different people. This post is entirely about my views about me being authentic, nothing more.

 High Time to Show Up

-However, I am tired of feeling like on occasion, I still feel the need to hide.
+However, I am tired of feeling like, on occasion, I have the need to hide.
 Rejection is never welcomed by anyone.

 Please, let’s celebrate our individuality, and uphold our differences rather than war over them.
-Diversity is what makes the world go round (and a lot less humdrum).
+Diversity is what makes the world go round—and a lot less humdrum.
+For some us, it does mean giving in to our girly side with bows, make-up, and fancy hair.
+I have a friend for whom that is being authentic.

-Many blessings to you on your journey to being authentic.
+Many blessings to you on your journey to being your most genuine self.